Chief of Police

 Tooele, UT 84074

 What is a public record?

 As defined in Utah Code Ann. § 63G-2-103, public record means a record that is not private, controlled, or protected and is prepared, owned, received or retained by the governmental entity.
 Records requested must be able to be reproduced from the original record.

 A private record generally relates to an individual’s private interests and disclosure of such to the public would constitute a clearly unwarranted invasion of privacy.
 A record is considered “controlled” if it contains medical, psychiatric or psychological data about an individual.
 Protected records include, but are not limited to, open and ongoing investigations.

 What types of police records may be available?

 Depending upon the status of the case, these records may not be available at the time of your request.

 Requesting a Report

-Present a completed Request for Records (GRAMA) Form along with picture ID (current US Driver’s License, US ID Card, US Passport, US Visa, US Permanent Residence Card, US Employment Authorization Card, US Concealed Weapon Permit, or US Military ID) and applicable fees per report between 8:00 am and 5:00 pm Mon – Fri excluding holidays at the Tooele City Police Department.
+Present a completed GRAMA Request Form along with picture ID (current US Driver’s License, US ID Card, US Passport, US Visa, US Permanent Residence Card, US Employment Authorization Card, US Concealed Weapon Permit, or US Military ID) and applicable fees per report between 8:00 am and 5:00 pm Mon – Fri excluding holidays at the Tooele City Police Department.

 Submit a copy of the requester’s current, approved picture ID along with a signed GRAMA request form listing each report requested.
 Mail request to Tooele City Police 323 N Main St Tooele, UT 84074.